Deep Generative Model for Human Mobility Behavior: Introduction

 Human mobility is inherently complex and often appears unstructured.
 From day to day, individuals visit locations across various spatial scales, using multiple transport modes at different periods of the day to engage in a range of activities.
 Indeed, movement decisions involve intricate psychological planning~\citep{axhausen_activitybased_1992} and are influenced by individual factors such as physical ability~\citep{burbidge2009active} and socioeconomic status~\citep{hanson1981travel}.
 Despite this complexity, human mobility is fundamentally constrained by physical infrastructures~\citep{jiang2009characterizing}, such as road and rail networks, and heavily influenced by the surrounding environment~\citep{handy2002built, hong2014built}.
 Ample empirical evidence demonstrates that mobility patterns follow simple scaling laws~\citep{brockmann_scaling_2006, gonzalez_understanding_2008, alessandretti_evidence_2018, schlapfer_universal_2021}, and exhibit striking regularities, for instance regarding spatial location choices~\citep{song_limits_2010}.
 These collective regularities form the foundation for the realistic simulation of human mobility behaviors.
+For transport planning, the key challenge is to simulate not only \emph{where} people travel, but also \emph{when} activities occur, and \emph{how} trips are made, while preserving their interdependencies across days.